paultyng/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `vss_placement_enabled` - If set, virtual services will be placed on only a subset of the cores of an se.
 Field introduced in 18.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `waf_mempool` - Enable memory pool for waf.requires se reboot.
 Field introduced in 17.2.3.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `waf_mempool_size` - Memory pool size used for waf.requires se reboot.
 Field introduced in 17.2.3.
 Unit is kb.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `waf_use_jit_for_pcre` - Use the jit compiler for pcre regular expressions in waf.
+Setting this to false will impact performance.
+Field introduced in 31.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.